- Back to Home »

 The convention then turned upon the character of the delegates from the District of Columbia to the National Republican Convention which is to meet in Chicago, when the Bishop said he highly approved of our custom here of sending one white and one colored man.

 We then asked the Bishop who ought they to be?

-He replied, as for the colored man, I have no special choice; but would all be a set of ingrates not to send Col. Ingersoll.
+He replied, as for the colored man, I have no special choice, but would all be a set of ingrates not to send Col. Ingersoll.
 I mean so far as the colored voters are concerned.

 I detest Col. Ingersoll’s atheism as much as any man.
 But he is as good, if not better, than a man who believes in God and daily blasphemes his name.
 Yes, he is better than a God-believing blasphemer.
-Our people all over the country will run crazy over there lying, hypocritical, two-faced, liquor-drinking, and in many instances, church-going scoundrels, who care no more for the Negro than the devil does for holy water, except when they want office.
-And then, when the only man living who is worthy to wear the mantle of Sumner is spoken of, his religious sentiments must be called in question.
-While I detest and regret the atheism of Mr. Ingersoll, he is a better man than half the so-called white Christmas in the Nation.
+Our people all over the country will run crazy over there lying, hypocritical, two-faced, liquor-drinking, and in many instances, church-going scoundrels, who care no more for the Negro than the devil does for holy water, except when they want an office.
+And then, when the only man living who is worthy to wear the mantle of Sumner is spoken of, his religious sentiments must be called into question.
+While I detest and regret the atheism of Mr. Ingersoll, he is a better man than half the so-called white Christians in the Nation.
 He is a friend of the poor and needy, a friend of the Negro, the only remaining Sumner so far developed.
 I am a Christian if I know myself, but if I were here I should do all in my power to send him to the National Convention.